PolyphasicDevTeam/NapGod.js/README.md

 # Docker usage

+Copy 'config.json.sample' to 'config.json' and configuer the file appropriately.
+For purposes of the example setup, this file is placed in the home directory.

 `mkdir ~/mongo_data` <- place wherever appropriate

 `mkdir ~/cache` <- folder from which the webserver serves cached objects